Penn is the Ivy League institution of choice among future employers, according to a recent report on internship and job site Indeed.com.

 The report, which was published last Friday, found that Penn students who posted their resumes got more calls back from employers than did students from any other Ivy League institution.

 Penn graduates get calls back from employers at a rate 30.6 percent higher than the average Ivy League student.
 Not far behind, Yale alumni hear back 30.4 percent higher than the average Ivy League student, followed by Columbia (20.8 percent), Harvard (12.3 percent) and Cornell (0.54 percent).
 Dartmouth students hear back 20.1 percent less than average, while Brown students hear back 26.4 percent less than average.

 According to the report, Princeton students hear back from employers at the lowest rate — 48.3 percent less than the average Ivy League student.

 The Indeed report derived these figures by looking at 10,000 Ivy League resumes and tracking their callback data.
-Penn’s top ranking corresponds with a range of other reports in recent years that have found that Penn graduates have a high rate of employment: of 2,085 students surveyed from the Class of 2016, secured full-time employment or continued their education at the end of the school year.
+Penn’s top ranking corresponds with a range of other reports in recent years that have found that Penn graduates have a high rate of employment: of 2,085 students surveyed from the Class of 2016, 89 percent secured full-time employment or continued their education at the end of the school year.